 - William Ligon

-In the previous legislative term, Sen. Ligon served as Chairman of the Senate State and Local Governmental Affairs Committee and as Vice-Chairman of the Senate Judiciary Non-Civil Committee.
-He also served as a member of the Judiciary, Ethics, and Health and Human Services committees.
-He is a member of the Jekyll Island Legislative Oversight Committee.
+Sen. Ligon is Vice-Chairman of Judiciary (Non-Civil).
+He serves as an Ex-Officio member of the Committee on Assignments and the Rules Committee.
+He is a member of the Appropriations, Judiciary, Ethics, and Health and Human Services committees.
+He continues to serve as a member of the Jekyll Island Legislative Oversight Committee.

-In his freshman term, Sen. Ligon served as Vice-Chairman of the Senate Education Committee.
-He also served as a member of the following committees: Health and Human Services, Judiciary, Public Safety, Ethics, and Regulated Industries and Utilities.
+In previous years, Sen. Ligon served as Vice-Chairman of the Senate Education Committee and Chairman of the State and Local Governmental Operations Committee.
+He also has served as a member of the committees on Public Safety and Regulated Industries and Utilities.